Scheme for sub-shot-noise transmission measurement using a time multiplexed single-photon source: Introduction

-Single-photon sources are an interesting option since an ideal $N$-photon Fock state as input achieves the same precision as an ideal single photon input and $N$ repetitions.
+Real-world single-photon sources are an interesting option since an ideal $N$-photon Fock state as input achieves the same precision as an ideal single photon input and $N$ repetitions.
 High photon-number Fock states are not experimentally achievable nowadays, but a great deal of research is currently in progress to obtain devices that deliver light pulses carrying a single photon in well-defined spatio-temporal and polarization modes.
 Different approaches rely on either the use of single emitter sources, or some kind of multiplexing of one or several heralded photon pair sources based on Spontaneous Parametric Down Conversion (SPDC).
-Single emitter sources include many devices based on fluorescence from atoms, ions or molecules \cite{diedrich1987nonclassical,kimble1977photon,mandel1979sub,basche1992photon} and on different types of ``artificial atoms''.
+Single emitter sources include devices based on fluorescence from atoms, ions or molecules \cite{diedrich1987nonclassical,kimble1977photon,mandel1979sub,basche1992photon} and on different types of ``artificial atoms''.
 Single photon emission from Nitrogen-vacancy centers has been extensively reviewed in \cite{aharonovich2016solid}.
-Quantum dots have been known to emit single photons since the end of the last century \cite{couteau2004correlated,holmes2014room,sebald2002single,gammon1996homogeneous,michler2000quantum}, but the overall efficiency of these sources was prohibitory low.
-However, by coupling the quantum dots with electrically controlled cavities in deterministically fabricated devices, an enhancement on brightness and purity of these kind of sources has been obtained, reaching indistinguishabilities above 99.5\% and photon extraction efficiencies on the order of 65\% \cite{somaschi2016near}.
+Quantum dots have been known to emit single photons since the end of the last century \cite{couteau2004correlated,holmes2014room,sebald2002single,gammon1996homogeneous,michler2000quantum}.
+By coupling the quantum dots with electrically controlled cavities in deterministically fabricated devices, an enhancement on brightness and purity of these kind of sources has been obtained, reaching indistinguishabilities above 99\% and photon extraction efficiencies on the order of 66\% \cite{QDpan,somaschi2016near}.
 Recently, the effect of imperfections and unwanted multi-photon components of such sources on the quality of the source has been studied both theoretically and experimentally \cite{ollivier2020hong}.